Build UK will work to secure the right skills for the industry, now and in the future by:

 - Delivering a flexible, productive and safe work place for everyone.

-Construction Ambassadors, supported by CITB, play a vital role in promoting careers in the construction industry by highlighting the fantastic opportunities available.
+Construction Ambassadors, delivered as part of GoConstruct, supported by CITB, plays a vital role in promoting the fantastic career opportunities available in the construction industry.

 Delivering Open Doors